srijal30/BongoCatType/README.md

 ### Terminal Version
 1. clone the repo
-2. install java
+2. install java and jdk 11
 3. run the following commands in your terminal:
 ```
+$cd Woo
-$javac Woo.java
+$javac Driver.java
-$java Woo
+$java Driver
 ```

 ### Processing Version
-1. download processing
-2. open processing.exe
-3. clone the repo
+1. clone the repo
+2. download processing
+3. open PDE
-4. open the path to the cloned repo in the processing application
+4. click file > open > and then navigate to the cloned repo and Woo file
-5. press run
+5. click the run button.

 ## Key Features: